metrorailings/OwlBlog/content/posts/2021-wild-card-insights.md

 It's also possible the Patriots may have been hiding some injuries, particularly to Matthew Judon.
 But not once this season did Judon ever once appear on the injury report.
 I don't get it.
 On top of that, the defense started really showing its age at times.
 Michael Lombardi is right - cold weather and age don't pair well together.

 It's also possible Bill Belichick isn't mentally all there and Steve Belichick isn't anywhere close to fulling his father's shoes as the team's defensive signal caller.
+It's two games in a row now that Buffalo hasn't punted at all against this New England defense.
+Very sad.
+Their coaching will need to be called into question come next year.

 ***